-One award in the amount of $2,000.
+One award in the amount of $10,000.

 Source of Nominations

 Nominations may be submitted by deans, directors, department/program heads, promotion or award committees, or individual faculty members.
-To re-nominate someone previously nominated, contact Honors and Awards to activate the online dossier.

 A committee of distinguished senior faculty from different disciplines and academic units that includes former recipients of this award and is chaired by the Dean of the Graduate School, reviews nominations and makes recommendations to the President of the University.
-The award will be publicly announced early in the fall term and the recipient will present the annual Henry Russel Lecture in the 2018 winter term.
+The award will be publicly announced early in the fall term and the recipient will present the annual Henry Russel Lecture in the winter term.

-The nomination deadline is 5:00 p.m., Wednesday, March 13, 2019.
+The nomination deadline is Monday, March 13, 2023, at 5:00 p.m., EST.